 In Germany, Austria and Switzerland, commercial and tax legislation demand that bookkeeping be kept in a way as to allow an informed third party to gain insight into an organisation’s business transactions, documents and overall situation within a reasonable period of time.
 In addition to that, Germany requires since 1 January 2017 that the “principles for properly maintaining and storing books, records and documents in electronic form and for data access” (GoBD) also apply to the archiving of emails that are relevant to business.

-The Enterprise edition of the Fabasoft Cloud allows for the revision-safe and GoBD-compliant archiving of documents, in particular of invoices and personal documents.
+The Enterprise edition of the Fabasoft Cloud allows for the tamper-proof and GoBD-compliant archiving of documents, in particular of invoices and personal documents.
 The electronic format of these records is therefore equivalent to an original record on paper.
 Furthermore, emails from specified mailboxes can automatically be imported into the Fabasoft Cloud to perform archiving in full recognition of legal requirements.
-In using the Fabasoft Cloud legal requirements are fully met, bookkeeping efforts are significantly reduced, and processes are automated in a revision-safe manner allowing for traceable archiving.
+In using the Fabasoft Cloud legal requirements are fully met, bookkeeping efforts are significantly reduced, and processes are automated in a tamper-proof manner allowing for traceable archiving.
 Printed documents no longer need to be stored.

 Using the Fabasoft Cloud to electronically store and archive business documents offers the following benefits: